Dadido3/D3config/README.md

 The library is feature complete, but as it is really new and not much tested (Beside the unit tests) i can't guarantee that everything will work correctly.
 If you encounter a bug, or some undocumented behavior, open an issue.

-TODO:

-- [ ] Fix Dropbox to cause files to not save, as it shortly prevents write access.
-- [ ] Cache trees of storage objects, don't read from disk when writing.
-- [ ] Ignore change events caused by writing into storage objects.
-- [ ] Handle []byte in a compact manner.

 ## Usage